What Makes New Orleans So Fun? These Experiences Say It All

 The Central Grocery in New Orleans features an illuminated sign at night, creating a captivating exterior.
 The sign is prominent and highlights the name of the establishment in bold letters.
 The building itself is a historic landmark known for its Italian grocery store and famous muffuletta sandwiches.

 A Central Grocery invention, the muffuletta sandwich is the New Orleans take on an Italian hero.
 Salami, ham, and provolone are layered on a big, round, seeded roll and topped with olive salad made from both green and black minced olives.
+Other restaurants also make muffulettas, but if you want to try the original, pick up one made by Central Grocery.

 Wander Through the Voodoo Museum